What is a herniated disc?

 A herniated or slipped disc

 A herniated disc is often called a slipped disc.
 A disc is actually a cushion between the vertebrae of your spine.
 Your discs have a soft centre with a tougher exterior.
 A herniated disc happens when the soft material pushes itself out from a tear in the exterior bones.
-When this happens, it can be painful because the nerves can become irritated and this can cause numbness, pain or weakness in one of your limbs.
+When this happens, it can be painful because nearby nerves can become irritated, and this can cause numbness, pain or weakness in your back, neck or one of your limbs.

 Symptoms associated with a herniated disc

-- Tingling sensation or numbness.
-This is cause by the nerves that are affected when you have a disc problem.
+- Tingling sensations.
+This is caused by the nerves that are affected when you have a disc problem.

 - Muscle weakness.
 Again, the nerves are affected, and they tend to weaken, as do the muscles they serve.
 You may stumble or drop things, depending on the severity of your problem.